box/box-ios-sdk/docs/usage/collaborations.md

 }
 ```

-To collaborate a user, pass in a group id and the `.group` accessible by type.
+To collaborate a group, pass in a group id and the `.group` accessible by type.

 <!-- sample post_collaborations group-->
 ```swift